 This command removes the write and execute permissions from the group for ‘filename’.
 Here’s the explanation:

-As a result, members of the group associated with ‘filename’ will no longer be able to modify or execute it.
+As a result, group members associated with ‘filename’ will no longer be able to modify or execute it.

 Example 7: Changing Multiple Permissions